ccodwg/Covid19CanadaArchive/README.md

 ## Running archiver.py

 *archiver.py* can run in two modes:
-* `python archiver.py prod`: Download files and upload them to the archive.
+* `python archiver.py -m prod`: Download files and upload them to the archive.
-* `python archiver.py test`: Don't upload files to the archive, just test that they can be successfully downloaded.
+* `python archiver.py -m test`: Don't upload files to the archive, just test that they can be successfully downloaded.
 Sends a notification email if a URL cannot be reached.

 The script relies on setting environmental variables to function properly.
 See *archiver.py* for more details.